littleosbook/littleosbook/paging.md

 for example `0xC0000000` (3 GB).
 The user mode process is not likely to be 3 GB large, which is now the only way that it can conflict with the kernel.
-When the kernel uses virtual addresses at 3 GB and above it is called a _higher-half kernel_.
+When the kernel uses virtual addresses at 3 GB and above it is called a _higher-half kernel_. `0xC0000000` is just an example, the kernel can be placed at any address higher than 0 to get the same benefits.
+Choosing the correct address depends on how much virtual memory should be available for the kernel (it is easiest if all memory above the kernel virtual address should belong to the kernel) and how much virtual memory should be available for the process.

 If the user mode process is larger than 3 GB, some pages will need to be swapped out by the kernel.
-Swapping pages will not be part of this book.
+Swapping pages is not part of this book.

 ### Placing the Kernel at `0xC0100000`